sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/vAkya-translation.md

 Don't use html tags (like BR) where markdown suffices (2 like spaces at the end of the line instead of BR tag).

 Wrap the entire output in a markdown code block so that spaces may be verified and copied.

+Rules regarding the English translation -
+Use proper ISO 15919 diacritics.
 ```